gaehlerm/SoftwareEngineering/README.md

 Though documentation has its merits.
 Code is often too detailed to really explain what it does.
 And there are plenty of things that code alone cannot explain.
 It has to be complemented either by comments or some additional documentation.

 Make sure that design documents make ample usage of the Ubiquitous language.
 If the documentation does not use the same terms as defined in the Ubiquitious language, it is not useful.
 It doesn't help explaining what you are trying to implement.
+It only creates confusion.

 ### Implementing a Model